ez8-co/yapi/README.md

   - Pack function address and params in one structure and use shell code to execute in remote process.
   - See `X86/X64Delegator_disassemble` for details in [disassemble directory](https://github.com/ez8-co/yapi/tree/master/disassemble).

-- x64Call:
+- x64 call for wow64 process:
   - Switch to x64 mode
   - See [References](#references) for details.

-- x64 inject wow64:
+- x64 process inject to wow64 process:
   - Use trampoline:
-    - CreateRemoteThread(x64): x64 shell code with x86 mode switch (1 arg: function->x86 shell code with one param, param->packed x86 structure) -> pass packed structure (x86 real to call function address and params) to x86 shell code -> pass params to real function.
+    - `CreateRemoteThread`(x64): x64 shell code with x86 mode switch (1 arg: function->x86 shell code with one param, param->packed x86 structure) -> pass packed structure (x86 real to call function address and params) to x86 shell code -> pass params to real function.

 - 64-bit result:
-  - Add a `DWORD64` field to package.
+  - Add a `DWORD64` result field to package.
   - Obtain result if needed.
-  - ReadMemory after remote thread finished.
+  - `ReadProcessMemory` after remote thread finished.

 # Compatibility